shurushetr/awesome-snapmaker/readme.md

 ## Specific for Snapmaker

 ## Generic Tools
-- [Slicers]
+- SLICERS
-  - [Kiri:Moto](https://grid.space/kiri/) - browser based slicer for 3DP/Laser/CNC.
+  - [Kiri:Moto](https://grid.space/kiri/) - 3DP/Laser/CNC in browser.
 Has some unique features like slicing model in layers for lasre cutting.

 # Handy Files & Models